COVID-19 Research Continuity

 - Environmental Health and Safety have prepared a restart checklist.

-- Face coverings or masks are required in research spaces on campus.
-Face covering request form.
+- Face coverings or masks are required on campus and in all university programs.

 - If an NC State employee observes something that compromises the health and well-being of themselves or others, they can make an anonymous report using the university’s Ethics Point hotline.